gizmolab10/help.webseriously/README.md

 [webseriously.org](https://webseriously.org)

-Below is an example (using my data) of what will appear.
+Below is what will appear.

 ![[first launch.png]]